-In this tutorial I will walk you through how to sew a recessed zipper for a bag or a tote, like on my 7th Street Tote pattern and August Tote (coming soon!)
+In this tutorial I will walk you through how to sew a recessed zipper for a bag or a tote, like on my 7th Street Tote and August Tote patterns.
 This type of zipper is fully enclosed at the ends and is great for when you want the option to close the bag but it isn’t visible from the outside.
 Keep reading to learn how!

 I’m calling this the “enclosed end method” because like the name says, the ends at either end of the zipper are sewn into the sides of the bag.
 My other tutorial, How to Sew a Recessed Zipper (Open End Method) walks you through how to sew a recessed zipper with the ends of the zipper panels open at the sides of the bag.